crisecheverria/react-multi-steps-form/README.md

 ## Live Demo

-I submitted the project into the web in order to have a live demo, you can see it with [this link](https://fervent-snyder-da3a03.netlify.app/).
+I submitted the project into the web in order to have a [Live Demo.](https://fervent-snyder-da3a03.netlify.app/)

 ## Project Structure